Diving rebreather: Gas addition valves

 Gas must be added to the breathing loop if the volume gets too small or if it is necessary to change the gas composition.

 Automatic diluent valve (ADV)

-This has a similar function to an open circuit demand valve.
+This has a similar function to an open circuit demand valve., and in many cases uses the mechanism from a commonly available open circuit demand valve.
 It adds gas to the circuit if the volume in the circuit is too low.
 The mechanism is either operated by a dedicated diaphragm like in a scuba second stage, or may be operated by the top of a bellows type counterlung reaching the bottom of its travel.